Hotel Bristol, Warsaw: History

+On September 29, 1948, Israel’s embassy to Poland opened its doors here.
+This was the state of Israel’s first ever diplomatic mission anywhere in the world.

 The City of Warsaw took over operation of the hotel in 1947 and it was nationalized in 1948 and joined the state-run Orbis chain in 1952, exclusively serving visitors from abroad.
 In 1965, the hotel was inscribed onto the Registry of Cultural Property.
 By the 1970s its outdated facilities had seen it demoted to a second class ranking by the government and the hotel was donated by Prime Minister Piotr Jaroszewicz to the University of Warsaw in 1977 to eventually serve as their library.
 It closed in 1981.
 However no work was done and the building languished through the waning days of the Communist government.

-After the fall of Communism in 1989, the hotel was finally completely restored it to its former glory from 1991-1993, with the original interiors of the public rooms recreated to match the 1901 designs.
+After the fall of Communism in 1989, the hotel was finally completely restored to its former glory from 1991 to 1993, with the original interiors of the public rooms recreated to match the 1901 designs.
 The Bristol was reopened on April 17, 1993, with Margaret Thatcher in attendance, as part of the British Forte Hotels chain.
 From 1998 to 2013, the hotel was part of the Le Méridien hotel chain and was known as Le Royal Méridien Bristol.
 The exterior was further restored in 2005, and the interior redecorated in 2013, after which the hotel joined The Luxury Collection.
 Currently, the hotel offers 165 rooms as well as 41 suites.